1and1/gitter/README.md

 ![Authors per Interval](https://raw.githubusercontent.com/1and1/gitter/master/images/authors_per_interval.png "Authors per Interval")

+Please note that the abbreviation with name initials works best for a limited set of developers.

 ### AUTHORS_COMMITS__PER_INTERVAL

 Similar to AUTHORS_PER_INTERVAL, but also shows the number of commits per author.